+It has both hardware and software support.
 And later on in the presentation, Gavin will go into the details about where and how that's supported.

 So before we get into HEIF, let's talk a little bit about the requirements that we wanted satisfied when adopting a new file format for images.

 We wanted support for state-of-the-art compression technology with HEVC being the primary consideration.

 We wanted explicit support for alpha and depth channels as primary asset types.

 We needed support for animation with animated GIF or JIF and Live Photo.
 In addition to just still image support, we wanted support for image sequences, to be able to compress and represent those in a file format such as what happens when you're dealing with bursts of photos.

 And finally, with images getting larger and larger in size, it was important for us to be able to process these efficiently with low latency and a reasonable amount of performance.
 So when you've got a massive image, you want to be able to download it and start to preview it immediately.
 And if you're interested in a particular smaller region in a much wider image, you want to be able to just decode and process the relevant tiles.
 And so we were looking for something that would allow us to take advantage of this kind of a pipeline.
 So with these requirements in mind, we looked at a few options and we selected HEIF.

 HEIF stands for High Efficiency Image File Format.

 And like HEVC, it is also an industry standard that was ratified by ISO in 2015.
 It's based on the familiar ISO Base Media File Format.
 It is extremely feature-rich.

 And it supports both individual images and sequences.